 WARNING: General Hazard Warning!
 Do not expose this product to environments or conditions outside of the listed specifications.
 You could damage the equipment if you exceed the environmental or operating specifications.

 DANGER: Risk in Explosive Atmosphere!

-• Do not operate stage/motors outside of Aerotech environmental specifications.
+- Standard Aerotech stage/motors are not rated for applications with explosive atmospheres such as airborne dust or combustible vapors. - Do not operate stage/motors outside of Aerotech environmental specifications.

 Table 1-2: Environmental Specifications